 When adults within families encounter difficulties between them, I work with parents and their adult child. or with adult siblings.

 Concessions offered for

-I enjoy being part of the wider counselling field, meeting regularly via Zoom with other therapists.
-I co-founded Cotswold Talking Therapies, a vibrant co-operative of therapists co-providing support, joint marketing and ideas for members.
+I enjoy being part of the wider counselling field, meeting regularly with other therapists.
+I co-founded Cotswold Talking Therapies, a vibrant co-operative co-providing support, joint marketing and exploration of professional matters.

 Member Glosnet - networking with other psychotherapists and counsellors in Gloucestershire.

-15 years ago I founded an informal Dreams Group with other therapists.
-We explore, via Zoom now, the fascinating realms of the subconscious.
+20 years ago I founded an informal Dreams Group with other therapists.
+We explore the fascinating realms of the subconscious.
 We often use the dreams of our clients to support them to understand their life experiences